amitchatterjee/knowledgenet/doc/concepts.md

 ![Pyrete Entity Relationship](./Pyrete-Entity-Relationship.drawio.png)

 The blue boxes represent the entities that are created during the development phase (or authoring phase) and passed on to a transaction.
 The green box represents a service entrypoint.
 The red boxes represent the facts that are supplied to the entrypoint and other execution artifacts created in the process of executing the logic.
 As mentioned earlier, the **execute** function in the **service** module is the entrypoint for initiating a transaction.
 The pseudocode for the execution is shown below:

 ```
+    # Handles ruleset execution flow
-    execute(knowledge, facts):
+    service.execute(knowledge, facts):
         for each ruleset in the knowledge:
-            for each rule in the ruleset:
-                create a session (ruleset, facts)
+            session = create a session (ruleset, facts)
-                result = execute the session
+            result = session.execute(ruleset, facts) # See the pseudo code below.
+            # Based on result from the above execution, continue to the next ruleset, break out of the loop, continue to another ruleset specified in the result
+            if result contains a terminate directive:
+                break
+            else if result contains a continue_to(ruleset) directive:
+                continue to the ruleset
             facts = result
+        return facts

     session.execute(ruleset, facts):
         create an empty graph
         for each rule in a ruleset:
-            types = get a list of all the types from the conditions on the When part of the rule
+            types = get a list of for_types from the conditions on the When part of the rule

             for each type in types:
-                matching_facts = get facts that match the type
+                matching_facts = get a list of facts that match the type

             combinations = create a list of all possible combinations
             # For example:
-            # condition 1 is interested in type A and facts [a, b] matches
+            # condition 1 for_type=A and facts [a, b] matches
-            # condition 2 is interested in type B and facts [x,y] matches
+            # condition 2 for_type=B and facts [x,y] matches
             # Then the combinations are:
             # (a,x), (a,y), (b,x), (b,y)

             for each combination in combinations:
                 node = create a node
-                add it to the graph
+                add node to the graph
                 # The engine determines the positions to insert the node into based on hints provided by the rule and other facts
 ```